austinthiel/iris/README.md

-# pam
+# iris
-A slack bot named after the best office administrator in The Office
+A fun little slack bot using wit.ai to talk to users